ScaryCrawler/TimeToGo/README.md

 # TimeToGo
-Final project for Visualization course in ITMO university
+Final project for Visualization course at ITMO university